-We are perhaps most used to the Cultural Revolution in relation to China – the extraordinary decade of revolutionary upheaval that is still to be fully assessed for its drawbacks and benefits.
+We are perhaps most used to the Cultural Revolution in relation to China – the extraordinary decade of revolutionary upheaval and trauma that is still to be fully assessed for its drawbacks and benefits.
 However, the term ‘cultural revolution’ actually goes back to Lenin and Stalin, where it has a distinct meaning.
 For Stalin, cultural revolution is a Leninist slogan which designates raising the cultural level of workers and peasants:

 Therefore, the cultural development of the working class and of the masses of the working peasantry, not only the development of literacy, although literacy is the basis of all culture, but primarily the cultivation of the ability to take part in the administration of the country, is the chief lever for improving the state and every other apparatus.
 This is the sense and significance of Lenin’s slogan about the cultural revolution (Works, vol. 10, pp. 330-31).